kulttuuri/databases-in-docker/README.md

 ## Compatibility (Requirements)

 These scripts should work with any Unix system.
-The scripts have been tested to work at least with with Windows 10 (WSL) running Ubuntu 20.04 and MacOS (Arm).
+The scripts have been tested to work at least with with Windows 11 (WSL 2) running Ubuntu 24.04 / Ubuntu 26.04 and MacOS (Arm).

 ## Getting Started